-- When managing accounts on a discretionary basis, we have full authority to buy and sell securities without prior client approval under its investment advisory contracts.
-We exercise our investment discretion consistent with our investment policies, as well as with any investment guidelines or restrictions adopted by a client and accepted by VFA in writing. - When managing accounts on a non-discretionary basis, we perform our duties in accordance with the limitations described in the client contract.
+When managing accounts on a discretionary basis, we have full authority to buy and sell securities without prior client approval under its investment advisory contracts.
+We exercise our investment discretion consistent with our investment policies, as well as with any investment guidelines or restrictions adopted by a client and accepted by VFA in writing.
+Restrictions may impact performance.